 What if you need a webcam stand now and you haven’t got any of the above?
 We did a little experimenting and found that the perhaps the best makeshift stand can be cobbled together with a stack of books and a coffee cup/cardboard box:

-It’s bulky, it doesn’t look great, and your iPhone might wobble around a bit if you’re doing a lot of typing, but it’s a quick and easy solution to start using your iPhone as a webcam today.
+It’s bulky, it doesn’t look great, and your phone might wobble around a bit if you’re doing a lot of typing, but it’s a quick and easy solution to start using your phone as a webcam today.

 Got a better makeshift stand?
 Found a better mount?
 Let us know in the comments below.